Access Control

 Microsoft Windows

-Windows provides the same read, write, and execute permissions but also adds specific per-file permissions for delete, change permission, and change ownership.
-Moreover, users and resources can be partitioned into domains.
-Each domain can have its own administrator.
+In addition, users and resources can be partitioned into domains.
+Domains in Windows refer to administrative boundaries in Active Directory (AD).
+In a domain, users, groups, and computers are centrally managed, and domain controllers authenticate users and enforce security policies across the network.
 For instance, the human resources department may manage users while individual departments may manage connected devices, such as printers.
 Trust can be configured to be inherited in one or both directions.
 Department domains may trust the user domain but the user domain may choose not to trust the department resources domains.

 Unix directories